-- Savour Chef of the Month-Natasha SchootenPosted 9 days ago
+- Savour Cocktail of the month-ManhattanPosted 4 weeks ago

 Vancouver International Wine Festival 2013

 The 35th Annual Vancouver International Wine Festival pours into Vancouver on February 25th and runs until March 3th, 2013.
 This is North America’s premier wine event featuring 176 wineries from 15 countries pouring 1,850 wines at 55 events to a projected audience of 25,000.
 Every year, there is a regional theme and this year the spotlight is on California with a global varietal focus on Chardonnay.

 Originally conceived as a fund raising venture for the Vancouver Playhouse Theatre Company in 1979, the first year featured only one winery and winemaker, Robert Mondavi and saw approximately 1,000 people attend a two day event at Hycroft House, a Shaughnessy mansion owned by Vancouver’s University Women’s Club.